 2001 – 2005

 Brazilian airline VASP used a logo with its name in large blue letters until its closure.
 The letter “A” in the name was unique: it had no horizontal bar, making it look like an inverted “V.” In addition, the letter “A” was connected to the letter “S” at the bottom.
 The bold italic font was balanced by thin lines forming a stylized bird.
-This symbol was located on the left side and was enclosed in a yellow-green circle with a blue border.
+This symbol was on the left side and enclosed in a yellow-green circle with a blue border.

 The unique design of the letter “A” and its connection with the letter “S” make the logo more distinctive and memorable.
 The stylized bird combined with the yellow-green-blue color scheme pays homage to Brazil’s national colors and gives the airline’s brand a sense of local identity and pride.
-The use of the circle signifies unity or wholeness, while the blue border creates a contrast that increases visibility.
+The circle signifies unity or wholeness, while the blue border creates a contrast that increases visibility.